How to watch Premier League 21/22 — live stream every game plus fixtures and more

 Trust us, you'll want to know how to watch Premier League 21/22 — because it promises to be one of the best seasons in recent memory.

-The 21/22 Premier League starts on Friday (August 13).
+The 21/22 Premier League starts tomorrow (Friday, August 13).
 Full Week 1 fixtures below.

 Friday's game: